Without Code & Adobe Muse End of Life: Your Most Commonly Asked Questions

 Hosting is also a major profit center for any website creation system.
 There’s a reason that there are very few desktop / standalone website builders on the market (and likely part of the reason why Muse is going away) – it’s tough to be financially viable by charging a one-time fee for software that’s potentially used to make 1000’s of websites.

-Export in Architect is also a relatively new feature, and we still need to evaluate the flexibility of exported sites and the cost to export them.
+Export in Without Code is also a relatively new feature, and we still need to evaluate the flexibility of exported sites and the cost to export them.
 We know this is a very important feature for you, so we’ll ensure we give it the appropriate priority (it’s top of the list currently).

 As a large membership site with a huge volume of customers, we can negotiate rates and features that most other companies can’t.